Find Grad Schools

 Types of Occupational Health or Safety Specialist Jobs

-Is There Job Demand for Occupational Health and Safety Specialists?
+Job Demand for Occupational Health and Safety Specialists

-In the United States, there were 83,700 jobs for Occupational Health or Safety Specialist in 2016.
+In 2016, there was an estimated number of 83,700 jobs in the United States for Occupational Health or Safety Specialist.
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 6,800 new jobs for Occupational Health or Safety Specialist by 2026.
 Due to new job openings and attrition, there will be an average of 5,000 job openings in this field each year.

 undefined